GUÍDE 2 – ACTIVITY 2

 - Which meeting room do you want to offer each company?

 Well, we want to have more members of staff at our conference.
-We’d like to have another 30 employees.
-Is that OK!
+We’d like

 - What will you say to the conference organizer at JooC Designs?